siglens/siglens-docs/docs/spl-docs/evaluation-functions/multivalue-functions.md

 ### Function Behavior
 - If the multivalue field contains multiple values, this function returns the total count of those values.
 - If the field contains a single value, the function returns 1.
 - If the field is empty, the function returns 0.
-If the field does not exist, the function returns nothing.
+If the field does not exist, `mvcount` is not applied to the field and produces no output.

 ### Example
 Consider a multivalue field `colors` with the following values: